mjryan253/android-dnsflip/docs/ai-memory.md

 ## Project Overview
 DNSFlip is an Android application that allows users to switch between system DNS and custom DNS servers without requiring root access.
 The app uses Shizuku for system permission management and provides a user-friendly interface for DNS configuration.

-## Current Status: Phase 17 - Official Shizuku API Integration Structure Complete, Dependency Resolution Pending
+## Current Status: Phase 17 - Official Shizuku API Integration Structure Complete, APK Successfully Built and Installed on Emulator

 ### What Was Accomplished
 - **Complete Official Shizuku API Integration Structure**: Successfully implemented the full structure for using ONLY the official Shizuku API with no hybrid fallbacks